What is neonatal death?

 Spending time with your baby

-Spending time with your baby creates memories and lets you acknowledge that your baby is or was a part of your family.
+Spending time with your baby creates memories and lets you acknowledge your baby as part of your family.
 Remembering and sharing these memories over time helps some people grieve.
 How you make memories of your baby is up to you and your family.

 It’s OK to take as long as you need.
 Try not to feel pressured by other people’s expectations or experiences.